awoie/vp-token-spec/README.md

-# OpenID Connect extension for Verifiable Credentials and Verifiable Presentations
+# OpenID Connect for Verifiable Credentials presentation

 ## Abstract

-This specification defines an extension of OpenID Connect to allow OpenID Connect OPs to provide RPs with End-User claims as W3C Verifiable Presentations or W3C Verifiable Credentials in addition to claims provided in the `id_token` and/or via Userinfo responses.
+This specification defines an extension of OpenID Connect to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via Userinfo responses.

 ## Authors